antonkoetzler/wxWidgets/README.md

 ## ./Installation/
-How to install wxWidgets on either Windows or Linux (personally, Ubuntu 20.04)
+How to install wxWidgets on either Windows or Linux (personally, Linux Mint)